akhildhiman/devBlog/content/__about/resume-en.md

 <div align="center">

 Thank you for coming here.
-I write mostly about JavaScript and React related stuff.
-In my free time, I play Ukulele, ride my Mountain Bike and listen to good ol' Rock n' Roll.
-If you want to contact me, feel free to ping me on [Twitter](https://www.twitter.com/_himalayan_).
+I write mostly about Web Dev and JavaScript.
+I'm really passionate about how things work under the hood.
+In my leisure time, I play Ukulele, ride my Mountain Bike and listen to good ol' Rock and Roll.
+If you want to contact me, feel free to hit me up on [Twitter](https://www.twitter.com/_himalayan_).

 </div>